 Type of outputs

 IGC funded projects are required to submit outputs over the course of the project lifecycle.
-More information on the different type of outputs is summarised below.
+Templates for each of these documents can be found on our website.
+More information on the different types of outputs is summarised below.